-It seems like art is everywhere in Miami these days: in galleries, hotels and condos, parks and street corners.
+It seems like art is everywhere in Miami these days: galleries, hotels and condos, parks, and street corners.
 But long before the Basel boom brought an explosion of galleries to the city, locals were adorning themselves in a different artistic genre: body art.

 Today, Miami's tattoo scene is bustling, driven in part by tourists wanting a lifelong memento of the Magic City but supported by a dedicated group of inked-up artists and designers who want to make the world a better place, one sleeve at a time.
 Whether you're getting your first tattoo or filling that last spot on your body with an ode to your mama, these are the best tattoo shops in town.

 1. Ocho Placas.

 Ocho Placas holds it down as Miami’s top shop for traditional and neo-traditional tattoos.
 Come here for impeccably precise outlines, solid blacks that pop, and beautiful old-school designs that will leave you looking like you came back with a souvenir from a World War II island-hopping campaign in the South Pacific.
 If Sailor Jerry isn’t exactly your style, check out artist Pooka Machine’s unique and eye-catching floral work.
 Veteran tattooers Javier Betancourt and John Vale took over Ocho Placas in 2009 after the untimely death of its founder, Jose Luis Carrera, who had opened the shop in 2001.
 But don’t let the morbid story fool you — the folks here consistently create some of the liveliest tattoo art in all of the 305.
 6240 SW Eighth St., Miami; 305-264-0888; ochoplacastattoo.com.